Skip to content

 How to DEBUG

-If SourceMaps are not found during runtime, you can set the environment variable DEBUG=guance:sourcemap-upload or configure logLevel: verbose and run the build command to view detailed logs.
+If the corresponding SourceMap is not found during the process, you can set the environment variable DEBUG=sourcemap-upload or configure logLevel: verbose to run the build command and view the detailed logs.

 filepaths and root Configuration Notes: